 25 stories for 25 years.
 Since 1995, Juxtaposition Arts has provided arts education, employment, and development opportunities for young people in North Minneapolis.
-In 2020, 25 years since we started this work, we’re sharing 25 stories that help illustrate the impact, growth, and learning opportunities these 25 years have provided.
-We’re asking some of our alumni, artist collaborators, clients, board and community members, and current program participants to share their stories.
+In 2020, 25 years since we started our work, we’re sharing 25 stories that help illustrate the impact, growth, and learning opportunities these 25 years have provided.
+We’re asking some of our alumni, artist collaborators, donors, clients, board and community members, and current program participants to share their stories.
 Follow along as we share the impact JXTA has had in just a quarter of a century.

 Youth apprentices in JXTA’s Tactical Lab are using the Youth Participatory Action Research (YPAR) method to challenge extractive research practices and make a positive impact on issues that affect them and other Northside residents.